AckerlyXu/heima/articles/storage/storage-disaster-recovery-guidance.md

-<properties
+---
-    pageTitle="What to do in the event of an Azure Storage outage | Azure" description="What to do in the event of an Azure Storage outage" services="storage"
+title: What to do in the event of an Azure Storage outage | Azure
-    documentationcenter=".net"
-    author="robinsh"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="8f040b0f-8926-4831-ac07-79f646f31926"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.date="1/19/2017"
-    wacn.date=""
-    ms.author="robinsh" />
+description: What to do in the event of an Azure Storage outage
+services: storage
+documentationcenter: .net
+author: robinsh
+manager: timlt
+editor: tysonn

+ms.assetid: 8f040b0f-8926-4831-ac07-79f646f31926
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 1/19/2017
+wacn.date: ''
+ms.author: robinsh
+---

 # What to do if an Azure Storage outage occurs
 At Microsoft, we work hard to make sure our services are always available.
 Sometimes, forces beyond our control impact us in ways that cause unplanned service outages in one or more regions.
 To help you handle these rare occurrences, we provide the following high-level guidance for Azure Storage services.